Obscuretone/obscuretone.github.io/public/posts/en/fork_the_party.md

 A platform is a runtime.

 It needs members, money, candidates, staff, volunteers, policy process, local chapters, conflict resolution, governance, branding, media handling, data systems, donation processing, legal compliance, and a reason for normal people to care after the first burst of novelty dies.
+Elections Canada makes the boring part very real: federal parties have to deal with [registration, reporting, nomination, contribution, and expense rules](https://www.elections.ca/content.aspx?section=pol&dir=pol/bck&document=index&lang=e) before anyone even gets to the poetry of changing society.

 It also needs rituals.